dylanmeca/dylanmeca/README.md

 # Dylan Meca

-I'm Dylan Meca, scientist and computer engineer.
+I'm Dylan Meca, scientist and computer engineer and an amateur computer programmer.

 I started in computer security in 2019 and I learned about cybersecurity issues, these topics led me to a greater knowledge about the cyber world.